nmshd/documentation/_docs_explore/22-security.md

 The message payload is symmetrically encrypted with a randomly generated high entropy key.
 The generated high entropy key itself is encrypted with the next transmission key derivate of a contact-specific encryption master key.

-Thus, a messsage consists of multiple ciphers, one for the message content and one cipher for every recipient.
+Thus, a message consists of multiple ciphers, one for the message content and one cipher for every recipient.
 In other words: Every recipient receives the same symmetric key (to decipher the message content) with a contact-specific key cipher which only the respective recipient can decrypt with a specific derived key.
 The same message with the same cipher of the message content can thus be decrypted by different recipients.

 Once the signing and encryption processes are done, the sender submits the encrypted message to the Backbone.
 The Backbone creates a unique id for this message, in addition to a Backbone timestamp - which is in fact the timestamp on which every participant would agree on.